 Congress has long been concerned about whether U.S. policy advances the national interest in reducing the role of the People's Republic of China (PRC) in the proliferation of weapons of mass destruction (WMD) and missiles that could deliver them.
-Recipients of China's technology include Pakistan and countries that the State Department says support terrorism, such as Iran, North Korea, and Libya.
+Recipients of China's technology reportedly include Pakistan and countries that the State Department says support terrorism, such as Iran and North Korea.
 This CRS Report discusses the national security problem of China's role in weapons proliferation and issues related to the U.S. policy response, including legislation, since the mid-1990s.
-A table summarizes the U.S. sanctions imposed on PRC entities for weapons proliferation.
 This report will be updated as warranted.